tejdeepgurramkonda/kasparro-agentic-fb-analyst-tejdeep-gurramkonda/reports/report.md

 **Recommendation**: Based on WOMEN | ATHLEISURE COOLING campaign shows high purchase volume but ROAS varies., we recommend testing new variations.

+## 3. Creative Recommendations
+### Campaign: MEN SIGNATURE SOT
+**Issue**: Low CTR/ROAS (0.00).
+Current creatives are not resonating with the target audience.
+- **Join Thousands of Satisfied Men!**: Leverages social proof by highlighting the popularity and satisfaction of other customers, building trust and encouraging trial.
+- **Limited Stock: Men's Signature SOT - Don't Miss Out!**: Creates a sense of urgency and scarcity, motivating immediate action by emphasizing limited availability.
+- **Say Goodbye to Discomfort!**: Focuses on the benefit of comfort and solves the problem of uncomfortable underwear, directly addressing a common pain point for men.